czyzby/gdx-lml/README.md

 - **@Configuration**: a specialized Component which is not kept in context.
 Should be used for settings, configurations etc.

 - **@MetaComponent**: should be used to annotate custom processors.
 Meta components are scanned for before regular components, allowing to register custom stereotypes that will be scanned for like any others.
-Note that processors can be injected and retrieved like any other component.
+Note that processors can be injected and retrieved like any other component, but they are not processed like other components; their initiation, destruction and event listening methods are not called and injection is limited, as they are processed before other classes.
 Every meta component has to implement one of these classes:
   * *ComponentMetaAnnotationProcessor* - processes other meta components.
 Such processors generally should be registered before the proper, full scanning to ensure that all custom meta components are scanned.
 Mostly for internal use, custom meta components - hopefully - will not be needed.
   * *ComponentTypeAnnotationProcessor* - processes classes (components).
 Allows to register custom stereotypes.
 Note that multiple processors for the same annotation type are allowed and generally only one should tell the context to prepare a component instance.
 Of a component is annotated with multiple annotations that are processed and register new components in the context, it might lead to multiple component initiations - be careful.
   * *ComponentFieldAnnotationProcessor* - processes fields in components that are being initiated.